A brief introduction of some famous musical instruments

 Ek Tare

 It is a single-string instrument.
 Especially, it is played by Santas (ascetics) and Yogis.
-It is a believed toEktare be the early type of the musical instrument Sitar.
+It is a believed to be the early type of the musical instrument Sitar.

 Urni

-It is played especially by Dhimal Community made of outer hard cover of the coconut by stretching leather and fastening a string with a rod.
+is played especially by Dhimal Community made of outer hard cover of

 Dhol or Dholak

-It is a kind of large drum like a Madal made of a hollow wood by stretching Dholakleather over both of the edges and played with hands.
+It is a kind of large drum like a Madal made of a hollow wood by stretching leather over both of the edges and played with hands.
 This is mainly played in Madhesh.
 This is also a kind of Mridangan.
 Dholak is played throughout Nepal especially in Holi, and to celebrate birth of child and to welcome harvesting.

 Dhyangro